liguge/FWA-DBN-ELM-for-intelligent-fault-diagnosis/README.md

 # IFWA-DBN-ELM-for-fault-diagnosis

-if it helps you, please cite it：
+# If this project helps you, please cite:

 @ARTICLE{9374403,
 author={Luo, Hao and **He, Chao** and Zhou, Jianing and Zhang, Li},